6 min read Updated 18 May 2026

 Gambling and mental health create a feedback loop: you gamble to escape painful feelings, but gambling creates more painful feelings, which makes you gamble more.

-Anxiety/depression → gamble to escape → lose → guilt/shame → worse anxiety/depression → gamble again.
+Anxiety/depression → gamble to escape → lose → guilt and shame → worse anxiety/depression → gamble again.
 Without breaking this loop externally, it only accelerates.

-Key insight: treating only the mental health symptoms without addressing the gambling — or vice versa — rarely works.
-Both must be tackled together.
+Key insight: treating only the mental-health symptoms without addressing the gambling — or vice versa — rarely works.
+Both need tackling together.
+Every NHS gambling clinic builds its programme around this.

 What actually helps — a dual approach